 Leia, on accountability in her weight-loss journey:

 “I used to fudge my diet logs, but when the glasses showed I chewed 1,200 times one day, I had to face the facts about my snacking.
-It’s kept me honest and on track”.
+It’s kept me honest and on track.”

-“I was surprised that even with all the sensors, the glasses felt just like normal eyewear, I sometimes forgot I had a lab on my face”.
+“I was surprised that even with all the sensors, the glasses felt just like normal eyewear.
+I sometimes forgot I had a lab on my face.”

-Anna Maria, who used the glasses to solve a digestive puzzle:
+Anna Maria, on solving a digestive puzzle:

-“OCOsense™ was the detective I needed for my health mystery – it found the clue in my diet that no one else could”.
+“OCOsense™ was the detective I needed for my health mystery – it found the clue in my diet that no one else could.”

 Katie Lips, digital health innovator and wellness author, on how mindful eating aligns with OCOsense™: